fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 You can see in the above file that I have added two basic ways of executing Poetry; `poetry install` and `poetry update`.
 Set up a new configuration which executes the command you wish to debug.

-Add breakpoints, just left to the line number of the code you wish to debug in the git repo.
+Add breakpoints, just left to the line number of the code you wish to debug in the `poetry` project folder.

 Now, from the debug menu, you can pick between the different configurations above and execute them in the debugger.
 This will cause these commands to run inside the Visual Studio Code debug wrapper.